About Visual Website Optimizer

 What is a control?

-What is the difference between A/B split and Multivariate Testing?
+What is the difference between A/B Testing, Multivariate Testing, and Split URL Testing?

-Split A/B Testing - you vary just one element of your website at a time and see which variation results in maximum conversion rate.
-The element to be varies could be button color, button size, headline, call to action or even completely different webpages (Split URL Testing).
+You change only one element on your website and see which variation results in maximum conversion rate.
+This element could be button color, button size, headline, call to action or any other element.